mmadalone/rick_assistant/docs/plan.md

 For each implementation prompt:
 1. Navigate to the correct directory
 2. Create the file using a text editor or `touch` command
-3. Paste the corresponding Copilot prompt
+3. Paste the corresponding Cursor prompt
-4. Let Copilot generate the implementation
+4. Let Cursor generate the implementation
 5. Save the file

 ---